Emergency nursing: Certified Emergency Nurse - CEN

 The Certified Emergency Nurse (CEN) designation is granted to a registered nurse who has demonstrated expertise in emergency nursing by passing a computer-administered examination given by the Board of Certification for Emergency Nursing (BCEN).
 The certification exam first became available in July 1980, was accredited by the Accreditation Board for Specialty Nursing Certification (ABSNC) in February 2002, and was re-accredited in 2007, 2012, and 2016.
 The certification is valid for four years, and can be renewed either by passing another examination, or by attesting that the nurse has completed 100 continuing education units (CEUs) in the specialty.

 As of 2019, the BCEN has designated over 38,000 active CENs in the United States and Canada.
-The CEN exam has 175 questions; 150 are used for testing purposes (25 are sample questions).
-The passing score is 70% and the candidate has three hours to take the exam.
-The test is administered in Pearson Vue testing centers internationally.
+The CEN exam has 175 questions; 150 are used for testing purposes, 25 are sample questions.
+The candidate has three hours to take the exam and a passing score is ≥70%.

 Certified Pediatric Emergency Nurse - CPEN

 The Certified Pediatric Emergency Nurse (CPEN) designation is applied to a registered nurse who has demonstrated expertise in pediatric emergency nursing by passing a computer-administered examination given jointly by the Board of Certification for Emergency Nursing (BCEN) and the Pediatric Nursing Certification Board (PNCB).
 The certification exam first became available on January 21, 2009, and was accredited by ABSNC in May 2015.
 The certification is valid for four years, and can be renewed either by passing another examination, by completing 100 contact hours (continuing education) in the specialty, or by completing 1,000 clinical practice hours and 40 contact hours in the specialty.

 As of 2020, the BCEN and the PNCB have designated over 5,200 active CPENs.
-The CPEN exam has 175 questions; 150 are used for testing purposes (25 are sample questions).
-The passing score is 87% and the candidate has three hours to take the exam.
-The test is administered in AMP testing centers internationally.
+The CPEN exam has 175 questions; 150 are used for testing purposes, 25 are sample questions.
+The candidate has three hours to take the exam and a passing score is ⪀ 87%.